-Calcasieu Site Plan

-3.3.3 Jefferson Davis – Jefferson Davis Parish, Louisiana
+5.2 St. Charles – St. Charles Parish, Louisiana

 General Description of the Project

-Description: This site is not developed and consists of a land option only.
-The site enjoys excellent road access and is very isolated from any nearby inhabitants.
-This site is located in the 100-Year Flood Plain.
-In addition, a portion of this site is located in an area determined by the US Army Corps. of Engineers to be wetlands.
-This area would need to be remediated before a facility was built on the site.

-Location: The Jefferson Davis site is located on approximately 120 acres, and lies immediately off of Louisiana State Highway 383.
+Description: A planned 285 MW natural gas fired, simple cycle power generation facility using 6 GE LM6000 turbines (“The St. Charles Plant”).

+Location: The St. Charles Plant site is comprised of roughly 46 acres located approximately 10 miles southwest of the city of New Orleans, LA, on the West Bank of the Mississippi River.
+The site is near the intersection of State Highway 3127 and State Highway 3141 in Killona, LA.

-NERC Region: Southeast Power Pool
+NERC Region: SERC

 Interconnecting Utility: Entergy

-Zoning: The Jefferson Davis site is zoned “___”.
-The Jefferson Davis site will need to be rezoned “____” to accommodate power generation.
+Zoning: The St. Charles Plant site is zoned “Heavy Industrial (M-2)”.
+This zoning classification is appropriate for a power generation facility.
+Re-zoning and/or special use permits are being pursued in order to achieve maximum equipment flexibility.

+Air Permit: The St. Charles Plant will be located in an attainment area for air permitting purposes.
+A non-PSD permit for six GE LM6000 turbines has been submitted and a four to six month turnaround can be expected in Louisiana.

-Transmission: The Jefferson Davis Energy Center can be interconnected into a 500 kV line that is contiguous to the site.
-However, there has not been an interconnect study requested and the site is not actively being developed.
+Interconnection: The St. Charles Plant will be interconnected into a 230 kV line that traverses the site in an east to west direction.
+An interconnect feasibility study for up to 600 MW has been completed and results have been received.
+Discussions on the scope of upgrades, if any, are in progress.

-Fuel: The Jefferson Davis Energy Center will be fueled by natural gas.
-The facility can be interconnected to a Florida Gas Transmission (FGT) 24” pipeline in the northern section of the plot.
+Fuel: The St. Charles Plant will be fueled by natural gas.
+The facility’s right of way to the adjacent Bridgeline (Liquids) and Acadian (Natural Gas) pipelines have been negotiated.

-Air Permit: An air permit will not be filed by Enron for this site.
+Targeted Commercial

+Operations: As early as June 1, 2001.

+Estimated Operating

+Hours: The St. Charles Plant will be permitted for up to approximately 1,800 hours of annual operation at full load.

+Expansion Potential: The St. Charles Plant has been designed to facilitate a future plant expansion or conversion to combined cycle.

 Water Supply: Groundwater will be the primary source of water at this site.

+Environmental: A Phase 1 environmental study has been completed.

-3.4 Missouri Sites
+6. Missouri

-3.4.1 Stoddard – Stoddard County, Missouri
+6.1 Stoddard – Stoddard County, Missouri

 General Description of the Project

-Description: A planned 288 MW (ISO) natural gas fired, simple cycle power generation facility using 6 GE LM6000 turbines (“The Stoddard Plant”).
+Description: A planned 285 MW natural gas fired, simple cycle power generation facility using 6 GE LM6000 turbines (“The Stoddard Plant”).

-Location: The Stoddard site is located on 60 acres, off of State Highway E, approximately 4 miles southeast of Bloomfield, MO.
+Location: The Stoddard Plant site is comprised of 60 acres located off of State Highway E, approximately 4 miles southeast of Bloomfield, MO.

-NERC Region: AEC is in SERC.
-Ameren is in MAIN.
+NERC Region: SERC and MAIN.

-Interconnecting Utility: The Stoddard site has the potential for dual interconnection with both AEC and Ameren.
+Interconnecting Utility: The Stoddard Plant site has the potential for dual interconnection with both AEC and Ameren.

-Zoning: No zoning requirements are necessary, as Stoddard County does not zone unincorporated areas.
+Zoning: No zoning requirements are necessary as Stoddard County does not zone unincorporated areas.

-Land Option: The structure of the option to purchase agreement is a $25,000 premium payment for the first six months and $15,000 for the each of the three subsequent six month periods to retain the right to purchase 60 ½ acres at an exercise price of $6,000 per acre.

-Air Permit: The Stoddard site is located in an attainment area for air permitting purposes.
-A non-P.S.D. permit for six GE LM6000 turbines is being prepared and will be submitted in the early part of July, 2000.
+Air Permit: The Stoddard Plant site is located in an attainment area for air permitting purposes.
+A non-PSD permit for six GE LM6000 turbines will be submitted in July 2000.
 A 3-month turnaround on the air permit can be expected in Missouri.
-However, state law allows for the start of construction, at the developer’s own risk, before the permitting process is complete.
+However, state law allows for the start of construction, at the developer’s risk, before the permitting process is complete.

-Transmission: The Stoddard site will most likely be interconnected into an AEC 345 kV line that lies approximately ½ miles from the site.
-However, interconnection to an AEC 161 kV line is also possible.
-The site can also be interconnected to Ameren’s 161 kV line that lies adjacent to the site.
-An interconnect study has been requested and has commenced for both utilities.
-The Ameren study was executed on June 9, 2000 and should be completed in 60 days.
-The timing on the start and completion of the AEC study is unknown.
+Interconnection: The Stoddard Plant will be interconnected into any or all of the following three transmission lines: an AEC 345 kV line, an AEC 161 kV line, or an Ameren 161 kV line that lies adjacent to the site.
+An interconnect study has been requested for 350 MW and has commenced for both utilities.
+The Ameren study was executed on June 9, 2000 and should be completed by August 2000.